plausible/docs/docs/google-search-console-integration.md

 However, you can still access your search terms by setting up your website on Google Search Console.
 Once you’ve done that, you can enable the Google Search Console integration in Plausible Analytics to get all of your important search results stats under one roof.

-_Note that we don’t yet have an integration with Bing Webmaster Tools.
-You can track the status of the integration [here](https://plausible.nolt.io/26)._

 Here’s how you can add your site to Google Search Console and then integrate the Search Console data into your Plausible Analytics dashboard:

 ## Add your site to the Google Search Console